 Should your child go to an ER at a children's hospital?
 Because they're dedicated to caring for kids, children's hospitals probably have the most pediatric staff, specialists, and facilities.
 So if it's an emergency and a children's hospital is conveniently located, consider going there.

 Otherwise, the community hospital nearest you will provide the medical care needed.
 If for any reason the hospital isn't equipped to treat your child's specific condition, the doctors there will arrange a transfer to a facility that is.

 Even if you know the medical history by heart, consider writing it down so it's handy during the chaos of an emergency.
-And keeping a written record readily available at home will let anyone caring for your child — such as a babysitter — provide it should your child be taken to the ER.
+And keeping a written record readily available at home will let anyone caring for your child — such as a babysitter or grandparent — provide it should your child be taken to the ER.

 To prepare a medical history, include: